Aethari/Aethari/README.md

 ## Current projects:
 - An unnamed, raycasted dungeon crawler with a built in engine, written in C+Lua with SDL3
-- A single header GUI library for SDL3
+- A minimalist, no-dependency Lua based terminal text editor
 - **[Development calendar](Calendar.md)**

 ### Future projects: